followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/30 Sorting/10 User Interaction.md

 ---

-In the single mode, a user selects a sort order from the context menu or clicks a column header to apply sorting.
+In single mode, the user can click a column header to sort by the column.
 Subsequent clicks on the same header reverse the sort order.
+When the user sorts by a column, the sorting settings of other columns are canceled.

+In multiple mode, the user clicks a column header while pressing the Shift key to sort by the column.
+Sorting settings of other columns remain intact.

-Applying sorting to another column clears the previous column's sorting settings.
-In the multiple mode, sorting settings applied to other columns remain intact when a user selects a sort order from another column's context menu.
-Note that rows are sorted within their hierarchical level.
+In both modes, the user can use the column header's context menu to apply sorting.
+Note that no matter how user applies sorting, rows are sorted within their hierarchical level.

 ![DevExtreme HTML5 JavaScript jQuery Angular Knockout Widget TreeList Sorting](/Content/images/doc/19_1/treelist/visual_elements/sorting_sorted_columns.png)

-The context menu can also be used to clear a column's sorting settings.
+To cancel a column's sorting settings, the user clicks the column's header while pressing Ctrl or uses the context menu:

 ![DevExtreme HTML5 JavaScript jQuery Angular Knockout Widget TreeList Sorting](/Content/images/doc/19_1/treelist/visual_elements/sorting_context_menu.png)